phalcon/documentation/docs/api/phalcon_storage.md

 public function getAdapter(): mixed;
 ```

-Returns the adapter - connects to the storage if not connected
+Returns the already connected adapter or connects to the backend
+server(s)

 #### `getKeys()` { #storageadapteradapterinterface-getkeys }